Please note that the final examination for this course is a

 Who Should Register

-recognized and respected professional designation in the p&c industry.
-The
+professional designation in the p&c industry.
+The professional designation

-professionals, including brokers and agents, underwriters and adjusters, who want a comprehensive p&c education and the skills and
+who want a comprehensive p&c education and the skills and knowledge required

 The following are the courses, by methodology, that are being offered by the institute.